 The Small Business Development Act (P.L.
 97-219), as extended (P.L.
-99-443), established a program to facilitate increased R&D within the small-business, high-technology community.
+99-443), established a program to facilitate increased R&D within the small-business, hightechnology community.
 Each federal agency with a research budget was required to set aside 1.25% of its R&D funding for grants to small firms for research in areas of interest to that agency.
 P.L.
 102-564, which reauthorized the SBIR program, increased the set-aside to 2.5%, phased in over a five-year period.
 Funding is, in part, dependent on companies obtaining private sector support for the commercialization of the resulting products or processes.
 The authorization for the program was set to terminate October 1, 2000.
 However, the SBIR activity was reauthorized through September 30, 2008 by P.L.
 106-554, signed into law on December 21, 2000.
 A pilot effort, the Small Business Technology Transfer (STTR) program, also was created to encourage firms to work with universities or federal laboratories to commercialize the results of research.
-This program is funded by a 0.15% (phased in) set-aside.
+This program initially was funded by a 0.15% (phased in) set-aside.
 Set to expire in FY1997, the STTR originally was extended for one year until P.L.
 105-135 reauthorized this activity through FY2001.
-Passed in the current Congress, P.L.
-107-50 extends the program through FY2009 and expands the set-aside to 0.3% beginning in FY2004.
-Also in FY2004, the amount of individual Phase II grants increases to \$750,000.
-(See CRS Report 96-402, Small Business Innovation Research Program.)
+Subsequently, P.L.
+107-50 extended the program through FY2009 and expanded the set-aside to 0.3% beginning in FY2004.
+Also in FY2004, the amount of individual Phase II grants increased to \$750,000.
+(See CRS Report 96-402, Small Business Innovation Research Program, by Wendy Schacht.)

 The Omnibus Trade and Competitiveness Act of 1988 (P.L.
 100-418) created the Advanced Technology Program (ATP) at the Department of Commerce's National Institute of Standards and Technology.
 ATP provides seed funding, matched by private sector investment, for companies or consortia of universities, industries, and/or government laboratories to accelerate development of generic technologies with broad application across industries.
 The first awards were made in 1991.
-As of May 2004, 736 projects have been funded representing approximately \$2.2 billion in federal dollars matched by \$2 billion in private sector financing.
+As of the end of 2004, 768 projects have been funded representing approximately \$2.3 billion in federal dollars matched by \$2.1 billion in private sector financing.
 About 66% of the awardees are small businesses or cooperative efforts led by such firms.
-(For more information, see CRS Report 95-36, The Advanced Technology Program.)
+(For more information, see CRS Report 95-36, The Advanced Technology Program, by Wendy Schacht.)

 Appropriations for the ATP include \$35.9 million in FY1991, \$47.9 million in FY1992, and \$67.9 million in FY1993.
 FY1994 appropriations increased significantly to \$199.5 million and even further in FY1995 to \$431 million.
 However, P.L.
 104-6, rescinded \$90 million from this amount.
-There was no FY1996 authorization.
 The original FY1996 appropriations bill, H.R.
-2076, which passed the Congress was vetoed by the President, in part, because it provided no support for ATP.
+2076, which passed the Congress, was vetoed by President Clinton, in part, because it provided no support for ATP.
 The appropriations legislation finally enacted, P.L.
 104-134, did fund the Advanced Technology Program at \$221 million.
 For FY1997, the President's budget request was \$345 million.
-Again, there was no authorizing legislation.
 However, P.L.
 104-208, the Omnibus Consolidated Appropriations Act, provided \$225 million for ATP, later reduced by \$7 million to \$218 million by P.L.
-105-18, the FY1997 Emergency Supplemental Appropriations and Rescission Act.
-For FY1998, the Administration requested \$276 million in funding.
-P.L.
-105-119, appropriated FY1998 financing of ATP at \$192.5 million, again at a level less than the previous year.
-The Administration's FY1999 budget proposal included \$259.9 million for this program, a 35% increase.
+105-18.
+The Administration's FY1998 budget requested \$276 million in funding; P.L.
+105-119 appropriated \$192.5 million for ATP, again at a level less than the previous year.
+The President's FY1999 budget proposal included \$259.9 million for this program, a 35% increase.
 While not providing such a large increase, P.L.
-105-277 did fund ATP for FY1999 at \$197.5 million, 3% above the previous year.
+105-277 did fund ATP at \$197.5 million, 3% above the previous year.
 This figure reflected a \$6 million rescission contained in the same law that accounted for "deobligated" funds resulting from early termination of certain projects.